sammyf/beezlechat/README.md

 # beezlechat
 ### Persona-centric Frontend with TTS and internet access for basically any openAI-compatible LLM API Server

-(but written with the excellent [Tabby](https://github.com/theroyallab/tabbyAPI/) in mind.)
+(originally written with the excellent [Tabby](https://github.com/theroyallab/tabbyAPI/) in mind, but now expanded to use the equally excellent [ollama](https://ollama.ai/) too)

 This is a personal project, but I figured someone might get a kick out of it or use it to show bad coding practices.

+### requirements:
+The following is NOT optional, so I assume all the following stuff is available and running:

+- tabby
+- ollama
+- at least a Large Language Model for one of those two backends.

+Optionally:

+- a searx-ng instance serving json over its API.
+That is used to do internet searches.

+### installation:
-Anyway, create a virtual environment with
+create a virtual environment with

 `python -m venv bchat`